Infant (Nido)/Toddler Lead Teacher

 Employee Classification: Full-time, Non-Exempt

-As a Nido Lead Teacher, one has to be patient and compassionate.
-It is up to the teacher to provide an environment that meets the Nido needs physically, socially and emotionally.
-Maintaining an open, loving and cooperative environment for Nido and encouraging families to be actively involved in their education, are all part of the job of a Nido teacher.
+As an Infant (Nido)/Toddler Lead Teacher, one has to be patient and compassionate.
+It is up to the teacher to provide an environment that meets the Nido or Toddler needs physically, socially and emotionally.
+Maintaining an open, loving and cooperative environment for Nido and Toddler and encouraging families to be actively involved in their education, are all part of the job of a Nido and Toddler teacher.
 The teacher has to have an inherent love for this stage of development, and the ability to assist the students with a wide range of developmental needs.
-Candidates who are Nido Montessori certified, have a degree, and experience working in Early Childhood Education are most often considered for this position.
+Candidates who are Nido/Toddler Montessori certified, have a degree, and experience working in Early Childhood Education are most often considered for this position.

 - Lead needs to arrive in the morning with enough time to set up the classroom before children arrive at 7:30